CumulusNetworks/docs/content/cumulus-netq-50/Installation-Management/Backup-and-Restore-NetQ.md

 toc: 3
 ---

 The following sections describe how to back up and restore your NetQ data and VMs for on-premises deployments.
-Most NetQ data for cloud deployments is backed up automatically, but the backup and restore process is required for cloud VMs to retain site configuration key data.

 {{%notice note%}}
 - You must run backup and restore scripts with sudo privileges.